-You can connect with him in many ways, including Twitter, Facebook, Tumblr, LinkedIn, Flickr, YouTube, Google+ and his personal blog.
-Please send news, tips, comments, and requests for moderation, consulting or speaking to 410-849-9808 or email.
+You are welcome to connect with Howard through Twitter, Facebook, Tumblr, LinkedIn, Flickr, YouTube, Google+ Vine and Instagram accounts, or his personal blog.
+Please send news, tips, comments, and requests for moderation, consulting or speaking to 410-849-9808 or email, not social media platforms.

 Howard has been recognized by The Washingtonian Magazine as one of Washington’s “TechTitans,” calling him a “respected trend-spotter and chronicler of government’s use of new media.”
-He has appeared as on-air as an analyst for Al Jazeera English, WHYY, Washington Post TV, and a guest on The Kojo Nnamdi Show on NPR multiple times.
+He has appeared on-air as an analyst for NPR, WHYY, WAMU, Al Jazeera English, Al Jazeera America, Washington Post TV, WJLA and a guest on The Kojo Nnamdi Show.
 Howard is a member of the Government of Canada’s independent advisory panel on open government.

 Previously, he was a fellow at the Tow Center for Digital Journalism at Columbia Journalism School and a fellow at the Networked Transparency Policy Project in the Ash Center for Democratic Governance and Innovation at the Kennedy School of Government at Harvard University.
 From April 2010 to May 2013, he was the Washington Correspondent for Radar at O’Reilly Media.
 Prior to joining O’Reilly, he was the associate editor of SearchCompliance.com and WhatIs.com at TechTarget, where he wrote about how the laws and regulations that affect information technology are changing, spanning the issues of online identity, data protection, risk management, electronic privacy and IT security, and the broader topics of online culture and enterprise technology.

 Howard has also contributed to the National Journal, The Daily Beast, NextGov, Forbes, Buzzfeed, Slate, The Atlantic, Huffington Post, Govfresh, ReadWriteWeb, Mashable, TechPresident, CBS News’ What’s Trending, Govloop, Governing People, and the Association for Computer Manufacturing, amongst others.

 Howard has been a keynote speaker, moderator and panelist at numerous conferences in Washington and beyond, including the Web 2.0 Summit and Expo, Gov 2.0 Summit and Expo, Social Media Week, DC Week, SXSWi, Strata, GOSCON, AMP Summit, Tech@State, CAR/IRE, the State of the Net and the Open Government Partnership’s annual conference in Brasilia.